RockefellerArchiveCenter/DTeamDocs/values.md

 Support remote and on-site researchers' right to privacy and confidentiality.
 Advocate for sensible data retention policies and gathering minimal data.

 ### Support broad and equitable access to archival materials.

-Advocate for all types of research, and support processes that enable all researchers can use to discover, evaluate and retrieve archival materials.
-Recognize that barriers to access including processing delays, unnecessary access restrictions, and complex use policies affect researchers unequally.
+Barriers to access including processing delays, unnecessary access restrictions, and complex use policies affect researchers unequally.
+Advocate for an inclusive community of researchers and research methodologies by supporting and developing systems and processes that enable all researchers to discover, evaluate and retrieve archival materials.

 ## Collaborate